 - 1. Abate the conditions that cause the Redevelopment Plan Area to be in need of redevelopment; - 2.
 Provide tax ratables for the Borough through revitalization and reinvestment; - 3.
 Expand development opportunities within the Redevelopment Plan Area; - 4.
 Improve the aesthetic image of the Borough; - 5.
 Increase the supply and diversity of the local housing stock; - 6.
-Provide space for non-residential uses, such as retail, dining and personal services; and, - 7.
-Promote the overall goals and objectives of the Borough's Master Plan. - 8.
-Facilitate resilient design of the commercial corridor. - 9.
-Encourage mixed use development with residential use above the ground floor retail. - 10.
-Promote walking and cycling by incorporating pedestrian amenities in the design of the development. - 11.
-Implement the Borough strategies for flood protection and resiliency.
+Provide space for non-residential uses, such as retail, dining and personal services, health and fitness clubs and professional offices; - 7.
+Promote the overall goals and objectives of the Borough's Master Plan; - 8.
+Facilitate resilient design of the commercial corridor; - 9.
+Encourage mixed-use development with residential uses above the ground floor; - 10.
+Promote walking and cycling by incorporating pedestrian amenities; and, - 11.
+Implement strategies for flood protection and resiliency.